slgraff/tiny-tsc/src/java/org/nex/tinytsc/engine/inferenceEngine.md

 In general, in TSC, if some sentence is not `true` we just set its truth field to `false` rather than deleting it.

+## Binding
+Binding is the process of first, matching the *predicates* in each sentence in a Rule with those in the Episode.

+But, Rules and Episodes are different creatures:<br/>
+An Episode contains *facts*, things which are measured and defined predicates which may be more specific than those in a Rule.
+A Rule's predicates, in order to be useful, may define rather *general* predicates.
+That's discussed next.

+What is crucial, however, is that predicates are defined as Concepts just like everything else.
+That is, TSC operates in a fixed vocabulary (ontology), which means that you cannot just write a knowledge base for it with arbitrary predicates.
+That's because, internally, when the binding agent is trying to match two predicates, it will perform an operation which asks *is this episode predicate an instance of that rule predicate* using an internal `isA` test.
+For that test to work, the predicates must have been defined within the structure of topics, which we call a *taxonomy*.

 ## Predicates
 Predicates are *Classes* of objects, such as, e.g. *Human*, *Animal*, or *Automobile* for Actors,  *Abuts*, or *Contains* for Relations, or *Hot* or *Cold* for States.